 How Big do These Dogs Get?

-No larger than the average Charles Spaniel, a full-grown Cavapoo can stand anywhere from 9 to 11 inches in height (22-28 cm), making them a small-sized dog!
+No larger than the average Charles Spaniel, as mentioned above a full-grown Cavapoo can stand anywhere from 9 to 14 inches in height (22-28 cm), making them a small-sized dog!
 Now, there may be some sexual dimorphism, as a male Cavapoo may grow taller, and heavier than their female counterparts.